the global carbon market opportunity.

 our strategy.

-The global average price of carbon must rise about five-fold by 2030 and seventeen-fold by 2050 if we are to meet the Paris climate goal.
-This implies an average compound annual growth rate across existing markets of between 22% and 35% between now and 2030.
+Our analysis shows that the global average price of carbon must rise about five-fold by 2030 and seventeen-fold by 2050 if we are to meet the Paris climate goal.

 The global average price of carbon must rise about five-fold by 2030 and seventeen-fold by 2050 if we are to meet the Paris climate goal

-For investors, carbon instruments offer a unique set of benefits.
-They are a natural hedge against the adverse effects of climate policies on the earnings of many companies; many carbon markets contain in-built mechanisms to protect against inflation; and by offering returns with low correlation to major asset classes they can be used to diversify portfolios.
+For investors, carbon instruments offer a number of potential benefits.
+They can act as a natural hedge against the adverse effects of climate policies on the earnings of many companies; many carbon markets contain in-built mechanisms to protect against inflation; and by offering returns with low correlation to major asset classes they can be used to diversify portfolios.

 …we aim to capture the most attractive risk/return opportunities in this new set of assets that we believe will underpin the transition to a CLIC® economy

 For investors, a detailed knowledge of the market is essential.
 Investing in carbon instruments entails navigating governmental, economic, and reputational risks, in addition to understanding the disruptive potential of new technologies.
-Through our careful monitoring and analysis of market, policy and technological developments, including through our proprietary Climate Value Impact framework, and with the employment of a flexible, actively managed strategy, we aim to capture the most attractive risk/return opportunities in this new set of assets that we believe will underpin the transition to a CLIC® economy.
+Through our careful monitoring and analysis of market, policy and technological developments, we aim to capture risk/return opportunities in this new set of assets.

 where we are.